Skip to content

 Time interval is defined by the user

-Example of output of tabular events
+Example output of tabular events:

 example of exported events in TSV format (1/2)